Yoga

 4. Forearm/Dolphin Plank (Phalakasana)

-This post is very similar to the Plank Pose; it’s just a little bit more challenging.
-It’s ideal for strengthening the lower back (essential for core strength) as well as building endurance.
+This post is very similar to the Plank Pose; it's just a little bit more challenging.
+It’s ideal for strengthening the lower back (essential for core strength) and building endurance.

 Try it for yourself:

-• Carefully walk your feet back, keeping your pelvis and legs in line with your shoulders.
+- Carefully walk your feet back, keeping your pelvis and legs aligned with your shoulders.

-• Remain conscious of your hips, keep them in line with your spine, don’t let them sag
+- Remain conscious of your hips, keep them in line with your spine, and don’t let them sag.

-Pro Tip: You can bring in some cardio variations to this pose by jumping your feet close and wide.
+Pro Tip: You can bring cardio variations to this pose by jumping your feet close and wide.
 Alternating leg crunches will also turn up your core heat!

 5. Locust Pose (Salabhasana)